veenayagam/kaggle_titanic/README.md

 *	**Gradient Boosting Classifier**

 ## Model Performance
-The Gradient Boosting Classifier has a slightly low recall but high accuracy and score compared to the other models.
+Based on the graph, the Gradient Boosting Classifier has the highest percision and accuracy compared to other models.
 ![model_evaluation](https://user-images.githubusercontent.com/72549846/164373443-d6df3807-b51b-46f5-93ce-71a79ff75a00.png)